pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/GenAI Landscape/EDA/README.md

 EDA consists of four main steps, which can be enhanced with GenAI tools:

 ### 1️⃣ Understanding the dataset
-Before jumping into analysis, take time to familiarize yourself with the dataset.
-Ask yourself:
+Before jumping into analysis, I need to ask myself:

-What are the key variables (e.g., payment history, income levels, credit utilization)?<br>
+𝟏. What are the key variables (e.g., payment history, income levels, credit utilization)?<br>
-Are there categorical or numerical data points?<br>
+𝟐. Are there categorical or numerical data points?<br>
-Are there missing or inconsistent values?<br>
+𝟑. Are there missing or inconsistent values?<br>

 #### Using GenAI:
 I can use AI-powered summarization tools to quickly scan a dataset and generate an overview.
 Open AI Tools can help interpret column headers, suggest relevant features, and summarize key statistics.